Veterinarians are at the heart of maintaining pet health. Pets are in the heart and soul of their owners.

 IMPORTANT SAFETY INFORMATION

-GALLIPRANT® (grapiprant tablets) Not for use in humans.
+GALLIPRANT® (grapiprant tablets) is not for use in humans.
 For use in dogs only.
 Keep this and all medications out of reach of children and pets.
 Store out of reach of dogs and other pets in a secured location in order to prevent accidental ingestion or overdose.
 Do not use in dogs that have a hypersensitivity to grapiprant.
 If Galliprant is used long term, appropriate monitoring is recommended.
 Concomitant use of Galliprant with other anti-inflammatory drugs, such as COX-inhibiting NSAIDs or corticosteroids, should be avoided.
 Concurrent use with other anti-inflammatory drugs or protein-bound drugs has not been studied.
 The safe use of Galliprant has not been evaluated in dogs younger than 9 months of age and less than 8 lbs (3.6 kg), dogs used for breeding, pregnant or lactating dogs, or dogs with cardiac disease.
 The most common adverse reactions were vomiting, diarrhea, decreased appetite, and lethargy.
-Please see full product label or call 1-888-545-5973 for full prescribing information.
+Click here for full prescribing information.

 ENTYCE® (capromorelin oral solution) is for use in dogs only.
 Do not use in breeding, pregnant or lactating dogs.
 Use with caution in dogs with hepatic dysfunction or renal insufficiency.
 Adverse reactions in dogs may include diarrhea, vomiting, polydipsia, and hypersalivation.
 Should not be used in dogs that have a hypersensitivity to capromorelin.
 Please see the full Prescribing Information for more detail.